UniversalDependencies/docs/_axm/pos/VERB.md

 ### Definition

-A verb is a member of the syntactic class of words that typically denote events and actions, can constitute a minimal predicate in a clause, and govern the number and types of other constituents that may occur in the clause.
+A verb is a member of the syntactic class of words that typically denotes events and actions, can constitute a minimal predicate in a clause, and governs the number and types of other constituents that may occur in the clause.

 Note that the `VERB` tag covers main verbs _(content verbs)_, but not auxiliary verbs or copulas, which are tagged [AUX]().
 See the description of `AUX` for more information on the borderline between `VERB` and `AUX`.

 Middle Armenian verbs can take the following morphological forms:

 - Infinitive (this is the citation form that shares properties of verbs and nouns),
-- Finite verb forms Finite verb forms (imperative, subjunctive, and some indicative forms; periphrastic necessitative, conditional, and some indicative forms; connegative forms),
+- Finite verb forms (imperative, subjunctive, and some indicative forms; periphrastic necessitative, conditional, and certain indicative forms; connegative forms),
-- Participles (resultative, perfect, and future participles used to construct secondary compound tenses).
+- Participles (resultative, perfect, and future participles are used to construct secondary compound tenses).

 Some participial forms (_verbal adjectives_) are tagged as verbs rather than adjectives ([ADJ]()).
 See below for examples.